 Thank you to the entire Mills community for working together this fall to launch our first full online semester in the College's 168-year history.
 The creativity of our faculty and staff and the patience and resilience of our students is inspirational.
 The results speak for themselves—Mills has experienced almost no cases of COVID-19 on our campus.

-Alameda County has moved to the moderate "orange tier" from the State of California's "Blueprint for a Safer Economy."
-While the majority of classes for the spring semester will still be online, we are now able to explore how we might expand in-person opportunities for students while balancing the need to be cautious during the coming months.
+While Alameda County had moved to the moderate "orange tier" from the State of California's "Blueprint for a Safer Economy," due to surges in coronavirus infections, the county moved back to the purple tier on November 18, 2020.
 We encourage you to continue following the health and safety guidelines that mitigate the risk of spreading the virus as we focus on providing you with the best education possible.

 What You Can Expect